Thought Leadership

 On May 18, 2023, the United States Environmental Protection Agency (USEPA) proposed changes to the coal combustion residuals (CCR) regulations for “legacy CCR surface impoundments” and a newly identified “CCR management units”.

 Why are these changes significant?
-For starters, these units were exempt from regulatory authority under the previous CCR Rule in the federal registrar.
+For starters, these units were exempt from regulatory authority under the previous CCR Rule in the federal register.
 The proposed rule outlines new requirements that electric utilities and independent power producers must adhere to under an expedited compliance schedule.
 This can pose challenges for generating utilities if they wish to stay in compliance with federal rules.

 That means if you’re an electric utility or independent power producer, you may have unregulated CCR units at your active and/or inactive facilities that will be affected by the proposed rule change.
 If you need help navigating these changes and understanding their impact on your facilities, keep reading.
 In this first blog, I’ll explain the newly defined CCR units.
 In a later blog, I’ll discuss the regulatory requirements for each unit, and outline the next steps you can take to prepare for the rule’s implantation later in 2024.